 Framed by snow-capped peaks, Queenstown is a popular South Island destination.
 One of the best ways to experience it is aboard the century-old TSS Earnslaw steamship, which offers scenic cruises along the reflective waters of Lake Wakatipu.
 Kids will love seeing the giant steam engines at work and enjoying the alpine scenery from the bridge, with food and drinks available at the Promenade Café.
 You can opt for just the cruise or combine it with a visit to the picturesque Walter Peak High Country Farm to experience the rural lifestyle of New Zealanders first-hand.

-4. Central Otago Rail Trail
+4. Plan a one-of-a-kind Central Otago Rail Trail adventure

 If you’re a family of cyclists, why not follow part (or all) of the Central Otago Rail Trail, which was the first of its kind in the country when it opened in 2000.
 It follows the former Otago Central railway line for 152km, between Middlemarch and Clyde, with a gentle gradient that makes it ideal for kids.
 You’ll experience rural landscapes that aren’t easily accessible by other means, and learn about the fascinating history of what was once considered one of the world’s greatest train trips.